-For information about Refer to Intel Pentium 4 processor datasheets and specification updates Section 1.2, page 15
+For information about Refer to Processor datasheets and specification updates Section 1.2, page 15

 2.12 Reliability

 The Mean Time Between Failures (MTBF) prediction is calculated using component and subassembly random failure rates.
 The calculation is based on the Bellcore Reliability Prediction Procedure, TR-NWT-000332, Issue 4, September 1991.
 The MTBF prediction is used to estimate repair rates and spare parts requirements.